FrankHJCuypers/gaai/CONTACT.md

 - Leave a message on the [Discord gaai chat](https://discord.gg/r7w2Y4bw).
 - Send a Direct message to user *Frank HJ Cuypers* on [Discord](https://discord.gg/PTpExQJsWA).
 - Send a personal email to the email address shown at https://github.com/FrankHJCuypers.
-  You probably need to login on Github before the email address becomes visible.
+  You probably need to log in on GitHub before the email address becomes visible.

 Only use the last two for private requests, like a PIN request.